drowe67/codec2-dev/codec2-dev/stm32/unittest/README_unittest.txt

    After compiling it can be installed anywhere.
 The program is in build/Release/src/gdbserver/st-util.

+   The run_stm32_prog script will run this program along with gdb.
-   This program needs to be run from the active test directory.
+   To run st-util by itself, it needs to be run from the active test directory.

        cd tests_run/tst_ofdm_demod_ideal
        st-util --semihosting

-   The target program can then access files in this directory.
+   The target program can access files from the directory st-util is run from.

-   These tests will read "stm_in.raw", and write "stm_out.raw".
+   These tests typically read "stm_in.raw", and write "stm_out.raw".
    Their stdout and stderr streams will go to "stm_stdout.txt" and "stm_stderr.txt".

    A file ":tt" will get created by the default initialzation but should be empty.